jcoglan/canopy/site/strings.md

         elements: [] }

 require('./parsers').parse('this is not valid')
-Error: Line 1: expected "I like parsers" this is not valid
+SyntaxError: Line 1: expected one of:

+    - "I like parsers" from Parsers::root

+     1 | this is not valid
          ^

 require('./parsers').parse('I like PARSERS')
-Error: Line 1: expected "I like parsers"
+SyntaxError: Line 1: expected one of:

+    - "I like parsers" from Parsers::root

-I like PARSERS
+     1 | I like PARSERS
          ^
 ```

 As you can see from the last example, strings are case-sensitive.
 You can create